 - Never Say Never Again (1983)

-And the winner is… the one and only original James Bond to ever hit the silver screen.
+And the winner is… the only original James Bond to ever hit the silver screen.

 Sean Connery stepped into the scene with Dr. No (1962) ready to don three-piece suits, romance double-crossing femme fatales, and go toe to toe with menacing world-dominating rivals.

-Originally, author Ian Fleming wasn’t a fan of Connery, but the audiences had a different reaction.
+Originally, author Ian Fleming wasn’t a fan of Connery, but the audiences reacted differently.
 Collectively, Connery’s films remain some of the highest-rated James Bond films of all time.

 The movie established all the franchise’s memorable tropes, including the iconic James Bond themes, the unforgettable characters, and the recognizable catchphrases.

-You can’t talk about MI6 agent 007 without considering the Scottish actor, Sean Connery.
-Connery was a cool as a cucumber hanging on the edge of Bond’s martini glass, “shaken, not stirred.”
+You can’t talk about MI6 agent 007 without considering the Scottish actor Sean Connery.
+Connery was as cool as a cucumber hanging on the edge of Bond’s martini glass, “shaken, not stirred.”

 You might also enjoy The 20 best fight scenes of all time.